Sponsored by Visit Sweden

 Gotland is Sweden’s largest island and sometimes referred to as the limestone Hawaii due to being mainly made up of sedimentary rocks.
-I went to Gotland together with Visit Sweden and fellow bloggers HellesKitchen, Urbania Magasin, Hedda Over Heels & Sekk og Sandaler.
-Although, the main goal on my part was to explore the island’s food scene, I was also impressed by Gotland’s truly unique landscape and scenic scenery.
+My main goal when visiting was to explore the island’s food scene, but I was also impressed by Gotland’s truly unique landscape and scenic scenery.
 I discovered that most attractions and food destinations are in the countryside and outside the cities.
 I’ve divided my guide into three areas of Gotland: Visby and its surroundings, the south of Gotland, and the north of Gotland including Fårö and Bungenäs.
 That’s about as much as you’ll be able to cover in three to four days.

 How to Get There: